 • protein powder- My absolute favorite whey protein powder is from Driven Nutrition.
 I used vanilla for this recipe, but you could also use chocolate or another flavor you love!
 If you don’t like or use protein powder, feel free to skip it.

-• egg/egg whites- Regular french toast recipes use whole eggs, but for the sake of protein here, we are using one whole egg and the rest egg whites!
+• egg/egg whites- Regular french toast recipes use whole eggs, but we are using one whole egg and the rest egg whites!

 • cinnamon- This is a staple in french toast.
 You could also add a small dash of nutmeg, ginger, or pumpkin pie spice as well!